c85/Back-End-Development-Capstone/README.md

 Now that you have finished the code for the microservice, you can push the `backend-rest` branch back to your GitHub fork.
 Since you are the only one working on this project, go ahead and merge the PR and delete the branch.
 Make sure all your code changes are pushed back to the main branch before proceeding to the next lab.

 1. Use the `git commit -am` command to commit your changes with the message "implemented django application", and the `git push` command to push those changes to your repository.
-&gt; Note: You will be prompted to set up your git user and email the first time you push:
+> Note: You will be prompted to set up your git user and email the first time you push:
 	```
 	git config --local user.name "{your GitHub name here}"
 	git config --local user.email {your GitHub email here}